HyperEnclave/hyperenclave/README.md

 ### Run TEE applications

-We provide several sample TEE applications which running atop of HyperEnclave.
+We provide several sample TEE applications running atop of HyperEnclave.
 All of them are integrated into our docker image.

 Here are instructions for starting the docker container:
 ```bash